-I recently built and sold a productized service business (contentpros.io).
-Currently, I’m sharing the journey of buying & building 300editors.com on my blog, productizemyservice.com.
-I consult, co-invest and buy interesting productized service businesses.
+I recently built and sold two productized services (contentpros.io & applauselab.com).
+Currently, I share my thoughts here (scaling.services).
 Born and raised in Colorado, I now travel and have home bases in Medellin, Colombia and Barcelona, Spain.
 I love Latin culture, learning Spanish and salsa dancing.
 Looking forward to talking and helping you grow and scale your service business.

 Looks like you are off to a great start.
 Curious to where you are today based on this question being asked ahile ago.
 I would actually look inward before worrying about how to scale the marketing and sales side of things.